Crafting Glues for Your At-Home Art Projects

 Available since the 1960s, Mod Podge works better than traditional white glue for decoupage projects as it contains sealers and varnishes that help it go above and beyond merely sticking things together.
 Some people use it to preserve the beauty of finished puzzles, but it also can serve more basic adhesive functions when used with fabric, wood, tile and clay.
 Despite its cloudy, white consistency, Mod Podge dries clear.

 PVA glue is water-based, which means it won’t hold up against wet conditions, but one benefit of its relatively extended drying time is that you get some wiggle room if you are unable to attach with precision.
 Superglues dry more quickly and are water-resistant, but they’re not waterproof, which means they can only withstand intermittent exposure to moisture.
-Epoxy and polyurethane adhesives, though, are 100 percent waterproof and will survive both sinking and swimming for extended periods.
+Wood epoxy and polyurethane adhesives, though, are 100 percent waterproof and will survive both sinking and swimming for extended periods.

 For those who would rather avoid messiness and potential toxicity while performing the art of bonding, a glue runner offers a cleaner alternative.
 It lays down smoothly and evenly, so it’s great for scrapbooking and wrapping gifts.
 Just attach it to a dry surface (fabric, foam, paper or wood) as a double-sided adhesive.